Pepsi Zero Sugar: Marketing

-For Super Bowl XLIV in July 2010, Pepsi Max did a reboot of a well-received ad that ran during the 1995 Super Bowl XXIX.
-In the original ad, a pair of delivery drivers from Coca-Cola and Pepsi began a tentative friendship while listening to "Get Together" by The Youngbloods; in a peacemaking gesture, the two rivals taste each other's soda.
+For Super Bowl XLIV in July-2010, Pepsi Max did a reboot of a well-received ad that ran during the 1995 Super Bowl XXIX.
+In the original ad, a pair of delivery drivers from Coca-Cola and Pepsi began a tentative friendship while listening to "Get Together" by The Youngbloods; in a peace-making gesture, the two rivals taste each other's soda.
 But the friendship ends in humorous conflict when the Coca-Cola driver refuses to return the (superior) Pepsi product.
 The new ad riffed on the same story, with the drivers this time coming to blows over the then-Pepsi Max at the expense of Coca-Cola's much more popular Coke Zero, with the song "Why Can't We Be Friends?" by the American funk band War as the soundtrack.
 In 2011, Snoop Dogg was featured in an ad campaign around the time of Super Bowl XLV.

 Richard Speight, Jr. is the "Pepsi Max" delivery guy for all commercials the last two years, with ads featuring major baseball and football stars, and also with Snoop Dogg and 4-time NASCAR Sprint Cup Series champion Jeff Gordon, who worked with Pepsi Max in 2013 to create Pepsi Max & Jeff Gordon Present: Test Drive, along with Road Trip to the Race Track two years prior.
 Pepsi Max also sponsored Gordon's Hendrick Motorsports teammate Kasey Kahne during the 2013 Cup Series season.

 Pepsi sponsored the Super Bowl LI Halftime Show, naming it "The Pepsi Zero Sugar Super Bowl LI Halftime Show" with its headlining performer being American singer-songwriter Lady Gaga.
 This halftime show became the most watched Super Bowl halftime show in history.

+Pepsi MAX was a founding partner of Hill Dickinson Stadium, launching a 5-year partnership to be the official soft drink supplier at the home stadium of Premier League side Everton.